-- 1. Read the Safety topic and the "Installation guidelines" on page 19. - 2.
+- 1. Read the Safety topic and the "Installation guidelines" on page 17. - 2.
 Shut down the operating system, turn off the blade server, and remove the blade server from the BladeCenter unit.
-See "Removing the blade server from a BladeCenter unit" on page 20. - 3.
+See "Removing the blade server from a BladeCenter unit" on page 18. - 3.
 Carefully lay the blade server on a flat, static-protective surface, with the cover side up. - 4.
-Press the blade-cover release (as shown by 1 for the base unit and by 2 for the expansion unit in Figure 8) on each side of the blade server, rotate the cover on the cover pins (3) and lift the cover - 5.
+Press the blade-cover release (as shown by 1) on each side of the blade server, rotate the cover on the cover pins (2) and lift the cover open. - 5.
 Lay the cover flat, or lift it from the cover pins on the blade server and store the cover for future use.
 Statement 21